-Dr Robin Westwood has encountered many clients with questions about their pets’ anxious behavior since she came to Country Friends Veterinary Clinic in 2007.
-In this 2 part series, she will cover common anxiety issues that pet owners face, and provide some options worth considering to correct those issues.
+Dr. Robin Westwood has encountered many clients with questions about their pets’ anxious behavior since she came to Country Friends Veterinary Clinic in 2007.
+In this 2 part series, she will cover common anxiety issues that pet owners face and provide some options worth considering to correct those issues.

 With the 4th of July on the near horizon I thought (I should be honest, Crystal our office manager thought) this would be an ideal time to discuss the extreme fear and anxiety some of us have had the misfortune to see expressed in our dogs.
 I wanted to start first with just a few basics and definitions to allow us to fully understand these conditions and then follow with a few guidelines about what we can do.
-Unfortunately, there is no miracle training technique or drug, but with persistence and training you might be able to decrease the severity of your pets anxiety.
+Unfortunately, there is no miracle training technique or drug, but with persistence and training, you might be able to decrease the severity of your pet’s anxiety.
 Today I will focus on thunderstorm and noise phobia and discuss separation anxiety in a little more detail next week.

 Fear is an instinctual feeling of apprehension that results from an external threat, whether real or perceived.
-This can be triggered by anything such as a strange person or other dog, a trip in the car or a trip to our hospital, a loud noise, a strange object, a new object, a quick movement, etc. Fear causes a response of the autonomic nervous system that prepares the body for the freeze, fight or flight syndrome.
-It is a normal behaviour that is essential for adaptation and survival.
-How our pet reacts to this fear determines whether the response is normal, attempting to get away from the lady in white coat (me) who just tried to poke him with a really pointy thing (shot), or abnormal, chewing through two doors and re-arranging furniture because of a thunderstorm or fireworks.
+This can be triggered by anything such as a strange person or another dog, a trip in the car or a trip to our hospital, a loud noise, a strange object, a new object, a quick movement, etc. Fear causes a response of the autonomic nervous system that prepares the body for the freeze, fight or flight syndrome.
+It is a normal behavior that is essential for adaptation and survival.
+How our pet reacts to this fear determines whether the response is normal, attempting to get away from the lady in a white coat (me) who just tried to poke him with a really pointy thing (shot), or abnormal, chewing through two doors and re-arranging furniture because of a thunderstorm or fireworks.
 The good news: most abnormal responses are learned and may be unlearned with gradual exposure.